Hirevo/alexandrie/README.md

 How to build
 ------------

-Alexandrie is built using Tide and currently requires a MySQL database (MariaDB and PostgreSQL are such databases).
+Alexandrie is built using Tide and requires a MySQL database (MariaDB is an example of such a database).
 To build, you can run `cargo build [--release]`.

-Before running it, you need to configure the instance in the `alexandrie.toml` file.
+Before running it, you need to configure your instance in the `alexandrie.toml` file.

 The database is configured through the `[database]` table: